E3SM-Project/polaris/docs/developers_guide/organization/components.md

 1. A class that descends from the {py:class}`polaris.Component` base class.
-   The class is defined in `__init__.py` and its `__init__()` method calls the {py:meth}`polaris.Component.add_test_group()` method to add each test group to the component.
+   The class is defined in `__init__.py` and its `__init__()` method calls the {py:meth}`polaris.Component.add_tasks()` method (or helper functions that, in turn, call this method) to add tasks to the component.
-2. A `tasks` package, which contains packages for each test group, each of which contains various packages and modules for tasks and their steps.
+2. A `tasks` package, which contains packages for each category of tasks, each of which contains various packages and modules for tasks and their steps.
-3. An `<component>.cfg` config file containing any default config options that are universal to all test groups of the component.
+3. An `<component>.cfg` config file containing any default config options that are universal to all tasks of the component.
-4. Additional "framework" packages and modules shared between test groups.
+4. Additional "framework" packages and modules shared broadly between tasks.

 The core's framework is a mix of shared code and other files (config files, namelists, streams files, etc.) that is expected to be used only by modules